 The Weather & Climate Science Institute

-Forecast the weather, explore how climate change will affect Vermont communities, and learn how to effectively communicate the science of weather and climate to others!
+Forecast the weather, explore how climate change will affect Vermont communities, and learn how to effectively communicate the science of the world around us.

 About the Weather & Climate Science Institute